-This is the second part of our “RAG is all you need” series, where we’re exploring the nuts and bolts of Retrieval Augmented Generation.
-If you haven’t checked out Part 1 where we covered the fundamentals of how LLMs work and why grounding them to some known truth is essential in modern AI engineering, definitely give that a read first!
+This is Part 2 of the “RAG is all you need” series.
+If you haven’t read Part 1 where we covered how LLMs work and why grounding them to known truth matters, start there.

 Introduction

-Let me start with something that’s been bugging computer scientists for ages: how do we get computers to actually understand language the way we do?
-Here’s a fun little exercise - think about these words:
+There’s a question that’s been bugging computer scientists for ages: how do we get computers to understand language the way we do?
+Try this.
+Think about these words:

-Now, if I throw in the word “chair” and ask you which one’s most related… you’d probably say table, right?
+If I throw in the word “chair” and ask you which one’s most related, you’d probably say table.

-But here’s where it gets interesting!
-If I asked you why, you might start talking about how chairs and tables go together during meals, or how they’re both made of wood.
-But wait - basketballs boards are made of wood too!
-And technically, you sit near lamps all the time… See how messy this gets? 😅
+But if I asked you why, you might start talking about how chairs and tables go together during meals, or how they’re both made of wood.
+But basketball boards are made of wood too.
+And you sit near lamps all the time.
+See how messy this gets?

 Vector Illustration of embedded words

-NLP researchers have been cooking up better and better ways to handle these nuanced relationships.
-They started with pretty basic stuff like bag-of-words (kinda naive, if you ask me), but then BERT came along and… boom!💥
+NLP researchers have been grinding away at better ways to handle these nuanced relationships.
+They started with stuff like bag-of-words (kinda naive, if you ask me), but then BERT came along and changed the whole picture.

-What BERT and similar models do is super clever - they map words into this dense vector space where relationships are represented by how words appear together in massive amounts of text.
-It’s like they’re creating this multidimensional map of language itself!
-And when I say multidimensional, I mean like… way more than the 2D diagram above.
-Think 512 dimensions or more!
+What BERT and similar models do is map words into a dense vector space where relationships are represented by how words appear together in massive amounts of text.
+They’re building this multidimensional map of language itself.

-Let me try and break it down like this: every word gets its own unique “location” in this space, and words that often show up together in similar contexts end up closer to each other.
-Modern language models like Claude and GPT have gotten perfect at this mapping!
+The way I like to think about it: every word gets its own unique “location” in this space, and words that often show up together in similar contexts end up closer to each other.
+Modern language models like Claude and GPT have gotten remarkably good at this mapping.

 Understanding Vector Embeddings in Practice

-Today, there’s several approaches you could take in creating these embeddings.
-Like, sure, you could use smaller models like BERT, and honestly?
-If you’re just getting started or working on a smaller project, that’s totally fine!
-You can do it absolutely free with these open-source BERT models.
+There’s several approaches you could take for creating these embeddings.
+You could use smaller models like BERT, and honestly?
+If you’re just getting started or working on a smaller project, that’s totally fine.
+You can do it absolutely free with open-source BERT models.

-But in production, we usually reach for these high-dimension, high-accuracy embedding models.
+But in production, the way I like to do it is reach for high-dimension, high-accuracy embedding models.
 I’m talking about models from OpenAI, for example.
-Why?
-Because they just handle those tricky, ambiguous language tasks so much better!
+They just handle the tricky, ambiguous language tasks so much better.

 from langchain.embeddings import OpenAIEmbeddings, HuggingFaceEmbeddings